Nigel Kingscote: Court positions

 Kingscote was a Groom-in-Waiting to Queen Victoria between 1859 and 1866, when he resigned, and as an Extra Equerry to the Prince of Wales in 1867.
 He served as Superintendent of the Prince of Wales's stables until 1885, was appointed to the Council of the Prince of Wales in 1886, and as Receiver-General of the Duchy of Cornwall in 1888, Extra Equerry to Edward VII between 1901 and 1902 and Paymaster-General of the Royal Household between 1901 and 1908.

 He was appointed a Companion of the Order of the Bath in 1855, and a Knight Commander of the Order of the Bath in 1889.
-After the accession of King Edward VII, he was appointed a Knight Grand Cross of the Royal Victorian Order GCVO) in the November 1902 Birthday Honours, and was invested with the insignia by the King at Buckingham Palace on 18 December 1902.
+After the accession of King Edward VII, he was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in the 1902 Birthday Honours, and was invested with the insignia by the King at Buckingham Palace on 18 December 1902.